 Knowing the timeline for a Texas divorce property appraisal assists with planning.
 Here’s how it usually goes.

-• Appraisal Appointment: The appraiser typically visits the property within two weeks to conduct an inspection.
+- Appraisal Appointment: The appraiser usually comes to look at the property within two weeks.

 This timeline is intended to be a general guide, but specific circumstances may cause slight changes to the schedule.